Get A Quote

 What users love about Asana the most is its user interface.
 Instead of clunky and bulky looking dashboards which obviously get in your way, Asana split its UI between Sidebar, Header, Top Bar, Main Screen and Task Details Pain.
 With this you can easily manage tasks, track progress and due dates.
 Here are some other best features that make Asana its own boss:

-a) Gain a cohesive insight of the project with Boards, Lists, Timelines, Calendars and Gnatt Charts.
+a) a) Gain a cohesive insight into the project with Boards, Lists, Timelines, Calendars and Gantt Charts.

 b) You can automate workflows with Forms, Rules, Bundles, and Templates.